ultrasamad/ubuntu-server-setup/README.md

 # Ubuntu server setup
-A set of cheatsheets intended to get you up and running with a fresh Ubuntu server to a production ready server.
+A set of cheatsheets I use anytime I have to provision a fresh Ubuntu server.
 We wil go over the initial server setup, install nginx, PHP, PostgreSQL, PostGIS, MySQL, Redis, Nodejs etc. and configure our server to able to deploy a Laravel and Nodejs applications.

 This guide is tested on Ubuntu server v18